Virgin Islands

+The Virgin Islands (Islas Vírgenes) is an archipelago between the North Atlantic Ocean and northeastern Caribbean Sea, located to the immediate east of the main island of Puerto Rico.
+It generally forms part of the Leeward Islands of the Lesser Antilles in the West Indies of the Caribbean region.

+Geologically separated from the Lesser Antilles by the Anegada Passage and from the Greater Antilles by the Mona passage, all the islands except for Saint Croix lie on the same carbonate platform and insular shelf, known as the Puerto Rico Bank, and same tectonic plate, known as the Puerto Rico–Virgin Islands microplate.

+Politically, the islands fall into three jurisdictions: the easternmost British overseas territory of the Virgin Islands, commonly referred to as the British Virgin Islands, the central unincorporated American territory of the Virgin Islands of the United States, commonly known as the U.S. Virgin Islands, and the westernmost island-municipalities of the unincorporated American territory of Puerto Rico, officially named Vieques and Culebra but generally called the Spanish Virgin Islands or Puerto Rican Virgin Islands.

 Etymology

 Christopher Columbus named the islands after Saint Ursula and the 11,000 Virgins (Santa Úrsula y las Once Mil Vírgenes), shortened to the Virgins (las Vírgenes).
 The official name of the British territory is the Virgin Islands, and the official name of the U.S. territory is the Virgin Islands of the United States.
 In practice, the two island groups are almost universally referred to as the British Virgin Islands and the U.S. Virgin Islands.

 History

 The Virgin Islands were originally inhabited by the Arawak and Carib, many of whom are thought to have perished during the colonial period due to enslavement, foreign disease, and war brought about by European colonists.

-European colonists later settled here and established sugar plantations, at least one tobacco plantation, and purchased people for slavery taken from Africa.
+European colonists later settled here and established sugar plantations and at least one tobacco plantation, and bought slaves from Africa.
 The descendants of the enslaved people remain the bulk of the population, sharing a common African-Caribbean heritage with the rest of the English-speaking Caribbean.

-Like mainland Puerto Rico, the Virgin Islands that belonged to Spain were ceded to the United States in 1898.
+Like Puerto Rico, the Virgin Islands that belonged to Spain were ceded to the United States in 1898.
 The United States took possession of the islands after the signing of the armistice that put an end to military operations in the Spanish–American War.

 A 1916 treaty between the United States and Denmark (not ratified by the United States until 1917) resulted in Denmark selling the Danish Virgin Islands to the United States for $25 million in gold.